 Take a glimpse at social media right now and you may well come across the hashtag #crossisboss.
 But exactly what is everyone talking about?

 As September is traditionally when the cross season kicks off (and it’s a really short season, sometimes only lasting until Christmas) now’s the time to get involved in this brilliant form of bike racing.
 Need a little convincing?
-Here’s why #crossisboss and why you should give it a go.
+Here are 9 reasons why #crossisboss and why you should give it a go.

 The number one reason you should race is that cross is one of the most fun disciplines you’ll ever try.
 There’s a great atmosphere and camaraderie, it’s not too serious and riding in and out of trees, up and over obstacles and through sandpits makes you feel like a big kid.

 Cross is an exceptionally good workout.
 Ridden flat out (should you wish) or at the very least at high intensity, an hour of racing will help keep you fit over the winter months.

 The muddier the better: Exercising outdoors is a brilliant way of reducing stress but bad weather can sometimes put us off cycling in winter.
 Cyclocross is almost meant to be muddy so there’s no need to spend Sunday on the sofa.
 If you’ve a date with a race, you’re more likely to get out on the bike.

 3. Build strength

 Unlike some forms of cycling that are purely cardio, Cyclocross is a well-rounded workout that’s good for strength due to dismounts, carrying the bike and running.